Some things that everyone should know about living wills and durable powers of attorney for health care.

 The second, a durable power of attorney for health care (or medical power of attorney), allows a representative to make decisions for you.
 Your surrogate—known as an attorney-in-fact—is obligated to make the kind of decisions that you would make were you able to do so.

-It is an excellent idea to have one, or even both, of these documents.
+Idaho combined these two documents with the The Medical Consent and Natural Death Act in 2005.
+It is an excellent idea to have this combined document.
 There are, however, a few things that should be considered before you sign off on either:

 - Advance directives are created by state law (statutes) and are therefore limited by the language of the statute.